WYVA Title IX and Non-Discrimination Notice

-Any student, parent or guardian, current or prospective employee, or other individual within the school community who believes he or she has experienced and/or observed sex discrimination or sexual harassment (“grievant”) should promptly report the matter to the school’s Title IX Coordinator, a school counselor, principal, or other school administrator.
-A Title IX grievant is requested to complete a complaint form.
+Any student, parent/guardian, current or prospective employee or other individual within the school community who believes they have experienced and/or observed and/or is aware of sex discrimination or sexual harassment (“grievant”) should promptly report the matter to the school’s Title IX Coordinator, a school counselor, principal or other school administrator.

-Complaints of alleged sex discrimination, including sexual harassment, brought forth by students, parents or guardians, current or prospective employees, and other members of the school community will be promptly investigated in an impartial and in as confidential a manner as reasonably possible, so that corrective action can be taken if necessary.
+Complaints of alleged sex discrimination, including sexual harassment, brought forth by students, parents/guardians, current or prospective employees, and other members of the school community will be promptly investigated in an impartial and in as confidential a manner as reasonably possible, so that corrective action can be taken if necessary.

 The grievance procedures will be as follows:

 1. It is the express policy of (WYVA) to encourage the prompt reporting of claims of sex discrimination and/or sexual harassment.
 Once the school has “actual knowledge” of sexual harassment, or allegations of sexual harassment, the school will respond within 24 hours.
 “Actual knowledge” means notice or allegations received by Title IX coordinator, school official with authority to institute corrective measures on behalf of the school, or any school employee.
 The school must treat a person as a complainant any time the school has notice that the person is alleged to be the victim of conduct that could constitute sexual harassment (regardless of whether the person themselves reported, or a third party reported the sexual harassment), and irrespective of whether the complainant ever chooses to file a formal complaint.
 Further, it should be noted, there is no time limit or statute of limitations on a complainant’s decision to file a formal complaint.